 How to Convince Your Boss That it’s Time to Upgrade Your Event Management System

 We know how hard it is to get budget approved for new software, but it’s equally difficult to get buy in to switch into a completely different platform.
-Whether you have outgrown your currently system, or feel like your current software is too clunky, considering a new solution may be the best path for you.
+Whether you have outgrown your current system, or feel like your current software is too clunky, considering a new solution may be the best path for you.
 But how do you get buy in from your team and/ or from your boss?
-Here are a few answers to prove that changing software is not really an option, but a normal evolution of business processes -- and that it can actually mean increase in ROI too (let’s be honest, it all comes down to $$$).
+Here are a few answers to prove that changing software is not really a choice, but a normal evolution of business processes -- and that it can actually mean increase in ROI too (let’s be honest, it all comes down to $$$).

-When you have outgrown your currently technology
+When you have outgrown your current technology

-Many organizations start managing their events using multiple tools that fulfills very specific needs.
+Many organizations start managing their events using multiple tools that fulfill very specific needs.
 For example, using a platform just to manage email marketing communications, another tool to manage ticket sales and registrations, and so on.
 This piecemeal approach may work when you manage few events, but once you start growing your event portfolio, it becomes a daunting process.
 In addition to giving you the scalability, here are a few more reasons why it makes sense to switch to a more robust event management platform.

 Simple tasks that could be performed with the click of a button may take hours or even days, because of the additional steps that it takes to get things done when using multiple systems.

 Here’s an example: you need to send email communications to different segments of people (e.g. people who attended your events before, people who are registered to your current event, people who are on your list but have never been in one of your events before).
 Using multiple tools that are not integrated means you may need to export new lists every time you need to send an email.
 Multiply that by the number of emails you send and the number of events you run.
 How much time are you spending doing something that could be done with the click of a button?

 Emails are just one example, but there are many other tasks that may take up a lot of your time today and that could be cut into a few minutes per week, when using the right solution for you.